oss-slu/oss-slu.github.io/docs/engage/talent.md

 ## Program Structure

 + Sponsor a team of four student developers
++ Projects are aligned with sponsor interests and objectives
-+ At least 22 hours per week for 28 weeks (full academic year)
++ The team works at least 22 hours per week for 28 weeks (a full academic year)
-+ Projects aligned with your company's interests and objectives
++ All work is managed by Open Source with SLU
++ Sponsors can observe and interact with the team at any point
++ Sponsors participate in project initiation, regular check-in, and project launch

 ## Software Development Projects